 Opioid epidemic drives search for new chronic pain treatments, including diet

-With the U.S. waist deep in the opioid epidemic, many chronic pain patients are suddenly finding opioid treatments restricted by their doctors.
+With the U.S. waist deep in the opioid epidemic, many patients with chronic pain are suddenly finding opioid treatments restricted by their doctors.
 As a neurologist and interventional pain physician, I understand their pain and look to the future with hope for newer treatments and therapies.

 Academic neurologists and interventional pain physicians, in addition to treating pain, examine the root causes – from spinal headaches to the strain of bone cancer – and figure out how to minimize a person's persistent discomfort.